-But it’s important to acknowledge less positive research and question “is CBD harmful to the kidneys?”
+But it’s important to acknowledge less positive research and question, “is CBD harmful to the kidneys?”

-But those with kidney problems might be more cautious about adding supplements to their routine.
+Those with kidney problems might be more cautious about adding supplements to their routine.

 The kidneys are two bean-shaped organs located on either side of the spine.
 They are responsible for filtering and processing the blood and converting waste into urine.